absaw/Bright-Smile-Dental-Systems/README.md

 - Appointment scheduling and tracking
 - Visit history and procedure tracking
 - REST APIs for external system integration

+## Code Structure

+The project follows a modular structure, with separate Django apps for different functionalities:

+* `clinics/`: Manages clinic-related models and views
+* `doctors/`: Handles doctor-related functionality
+* `patients/`: Manages patient information and records
+* `appointments/`: Deals with appointment scheduling and management
+* `procedures/`: Manages dental procedures

+This modular approach ensures separation of concerns and makes the codebase easier to maintain and extend.

+## UI/UX Design Choices

+The user interface is designed with simplicity and efficiency in mind:

+* JS, Bootstrap is used for responsive design, ensuring compatibility across devices
+* Intuitive navigation with a clear menu structure
+* Form validation provides immediate feedback to users
+* Consistent color scheme and layout across pages for a cohesive experience
+* Modal dialogs for quick actions without leaving the current page

+## Database Design

+The database is designed to efficiently represent the relationships between entities:

+* Clinics, Doctors, and Patients are the core entities
+* Many-to-many relationships (e.g., doctors to clinics) are represented using junction tables
+* Appointments and Visits are separate entities to distinguish between scheduled and completed events
+* Procedures are linked to both doctors and clinics to represent capabilities and offerings

+For a detailed database schema, refer to the [Database Specification](database-specification.md) document.

+## Technical Stack

+* Backend: Django 4.2
+* Frontend: HTML, Bootstrap 5, and JavaScript
+* Database: PostgreSQL 12
+* API: Django Rest Framework

 ## Prerequisites